MITK/MITK-ProjectTemplate/README.md

 ------------

 1. Clone [MITK](https://github.com/MITK/MITK) and checkout the latest release tag or at least the stable master branch
-2. Clone MITK-ProjectTemplate and checkout the matching tag or branch
+2. Click on "Use this template", or clone/fork the MITK-ProjectTemplate, checking out the matching tag or branch
 3. Configure the MITK superbuild and set the CMake cache variable `MITK_EXTENSION_DIRS` to your working copy of the project template
 4. Generate and build the MITK superbuild